-On July 21, 2014, the Government agreed to deploy a part of its treasury deposits directly to the paying agent for disbursement to the preference shareholders in the amount of \$1.1 million.
+On December 23, 2015, the Government in its capacity as the major shareholder of the Bank agreed to deploy a part of its treasury deposits directly to the paying agent for disbursement to the preference shareholders as at December 31, 2015 in the amount of \$984,750.
+There is no obligation for the Bank to repay the amounts remitted.